 - The Career Center reserves the right to not allow employers "résumé access" if the employer uses the résumé data inappropriately or abuses this service.
 The Career Center will evaluate and act accordingly to student/alumni complaints about employers.

-- Employers interested in setting up a table in the Plaster Student Union or academic buildings on campus must reserve the table through the Career Center using the Handshake recruiting database.
+- Employers interested in setting up a table in the Plaster Student Union or academic buildings on campus must reserve the table through our Bear Your Talent Tuesday process or contact the Career Center directly.
 The employer must adhere to the campus/building guidelines for visitors/vendors.

-- The tables must be located in designated areas only, and the Career Center will not allow employers to leave their table to solicit to students who have not shown an interest in their organization.
+- The recruiting table locations are to stay in the designated areas established by the Career Center.
+The Career Center will not allow employers to leave their table to solicit to students who have not shown an interest in their organization.
 If the Career Center learns from other campus departments that an employer is soliciting and harassing students while visiting campus, the employer will not be allowed to visit campus again—even if there has been a change in recruiters for that organization.

 - Cancellations: Employers that cancel interview schedules once the student sign-up window has opened are responsible for contacting students who were invited to interview to inform them of the cancellation.

-- Space available: During peak periods, the Career Center may limit the number of interview rooms available for a given employer.
-Employers with a history of reserving more schedules than they can fill will be limited to one more room than was filled in the prior year.
+- Space available: During peak periods, the Career Center may limit the number of recruiting space is available for a given employer.
+Employers with a history of reserving more schedules than they can fill will be limited to one more interview room than was filled in the prior year.

 - Extra space/“room only”: If you will need additional space for tests or administrative purposes, please request a “room only” at the time you request interview space, as same-day requests often can‘t be accommodated.